freeplane/freeplane-archunit-extension/README.md

 ## Extension Configuration

-To enable the extension and configure the communication port, create an archunit.properties file in your project with the following content:
+To enable the extension and configure the communication port, create in your project test resources folder an archunit.properties file with the following content:

 ```properties
 extension.freeplane-archunit-extension.enabled=true